-Corresponding author: lelyfitriana343@gmail.com; ngadisih@ugm.ac.id
+Corresponding author: lelyfitriana343@gmail.com

 Bantul is one of regencies in Special Region of Yogyakarta Indonesia which prone to geological disaster such as earthquakes and tsunami.
 Bantul likewise risky regency to pandemic Coronavirus disease 2019 (COVID-19) due to the immense tourism and student urbanization.
-This study was aimed to explore the supply and demand behavior of rice (staple food) during the COVID-19 Pandemic period in Bantul regency.
+This study was aimed to explore the supply and demand behavior of rice (staple food) during the Pandemic COVID-19 period in Bantul regency.
 Dynamic modeling software (Powersim 10) was applied in this study.
 The modeling used series data 2010 to 2019 produced by Statistic Agency of Bantul which include rice production, population, urbanization, and rice field area data.
-The COVID-19 pandemic was assumed taken place throughout 2020.
+The pandemic COVID-19 was assumed taken place throughout 2020.
 The validation model adopted MAPE (Mean Absolute Presentage Error).
-This study proved the rising of the rice demand in 2020 was 145,131.25 ton while the production was 115,988.47 ton, so the COVID-19 Pandemic caused Bantul regency was deficiency of rice 29,142.78 ton.
-The surplus of rice reoccurs in 2021 to 2026 and Bantul was deficiency of rice 573.51 ton in 2027.
+This study proved the rising of the rice demand in 2020 was 147,215 ton while the production was 116,710 ton.
+So, Pandemic COVID-19 caused Bantul regency was deficiency of rice 30,000 ton since the gaining of consumption rates and the decreasing of production.
+The surplus of rice reoccurs in 2021 to 2025 and Bantul was deficiency of rice 192 ton in 2026.
+The MAPE was 1.62% which indicated that the dynamic modeling of rice availability in Bantul was excellent.
+The modeling could be used to determine the best scenario of self-food sufficiency in Bantul.

-CLIMATE STRESSES AND ITS IMPACT TOWARDS FOOD SUFFICIENCY: A CASE IN BANTUL REGENCY YOGYAKARTA - INDONESIA
+CLIMATE STRESSES AND ITS IMPACT TOWARDS FOOD SUFFICENCY: A CASE IN BANTUL REGENCY YOGYAKARTA - INDONESIA

-L Fitriana^{1}, S Susanto2, Ngadisih^{2}, C Setyawan2, R Tirtalistyani2
+L Fitriana^{1}, S Susanto2, Ngadisih2, C Setyawan2, R Tirtalistyani2

 1 Education and Training Human Resources Agency of Kutai Timur Kawasan Perkantoran Bukit Pelangi, Kab.
-Kutai Timur, 75683 Indonesia

-2 Department of Agricultural and Biosystem Engineering Faculty of Agricultural Technology Universitas Gadjah Mada Jl.
+Kutai Timur, 75683 Indonesia 2 Department of Agricultural and Biosystem Engineering Faculty of Agricultural Technology Universitas Gadjah Mada Jl.
 Flora Bulaksumur, Sleman, Yogyakarta 55281 Indonesia.

-Corresponding author: lelyfitriana343@gmail.com; ngadisih@ugm.ac.id
+Corresponding author: lelyfitriana343@gmail.com

 Biomass production is greatly influence by climate, soil, and water.
 The most uncontrolled factor is climate.
 Climate change increases the hazard of hydrometeorological disasters such as flood and drought which influences the harvest area an agricultural commodity.
-This study was purposed to identify and to analyze the impact of climate stresses towards food sufficiency in Bantul regency special region Yogyakarta.
+This study was purposed to identify and to analyze the impact of climate stress towards food sufficiency in Bantul regency special region Yogyakarta.
 Later, it was applied to recommend a strategy in achieving food sufficiency in Bantul.
 Here, the dynamic modeling was applied to simulate supply and demand of food.
 Rice is staple food in Indonesia, so it was voted in simulation of food sufficiency in this study.
 The modeling used rice production, population, urbanization, and rice field area data which released by Statistic Agency of Bantul.
 The range of data was 10 (ten) years i.e., 2010 to 2019.
 MAPE (Mean Absolute Presentage Error) used to validate the model.
-The MAPE of rice production was 8.36%, so the modeling of climate stresses impact towards food sufficiency was accepted.
 This study identified that food sufficiency in Bantul would finish in 2026.
-The increasing of cropping index from 2.34 to 3.00 could extend period of the food sufficiency up to 10 years.
+The increasing of planting index from 2.34 to 3.00 could extend period of the food sufficiency was accepted.